thefrontiergroup/smeg-head/README.md

 * Run bundle install
 * Copy example configs and open them in your `EDITOR` of choice.
 * Run rake db:setup
+* Start up a web server with the application open.

 Leaving you with a useable blank slate.